Getting Started

 }

-Zirric models records with data and tagged unions with enum.
-Enum cases can
+Zirric models records with data and tagged unions with union.
+Union members can

 be nested data declarations for structured variants.